MicrosoftDocs/Edge-Enterprise/edgeenterprise/Initial-preferences-support-on-Microsoft-Edge-browser.md

 Some examples of initial preferences settings include initial configuration of a default homepage or tabs with specific URLs.

-Preferences are only copied once from the *initial_preferences* file, changes made to this file after configuration won't be respected.
+Preferences are only copied once from the *initial_preferences* file, changes made to this file after configuration aren't respected.
 If a setting is managed by a [Microsoft Edge policy](/deployedge/microsoft-edge-policies) and configured in the *initial_preferences file*, the policy always takes precedence.

 ### Preference settings

-The following table shows the settings that are currently supported by Microsoft Edge.
+The following table shows the settings that Microsoft Edge currently supports.

 | Preferences Category | Setting |
 | - | - |